mgurov/mgugoblog/content/about/_index.md

 Mykola is a java backend developer (calls himself full-stack).
 He has a keen interest in CI/CD, testing, and everything that helps to move faster without breaking too many things.
 Since 2015 he works at [bol.com](https://bol.com), one of the largest online retailers of the Netherlands.

+Now, this text has been deployed with github actions automatically.